Preparing for Permanent/Extended Departure

 IMMIGRATION DOCUMENTS (For F-1 and J-1 Visa Holders)

 Put your immigration documents in good order by reading the weekly Immigration Services emails, consulting with the OISS, and submitting immigration forms well in advance of your travel date.
+Be sure to take into account the grace period for which you are eligible when making your departure plans.

 HOUSING and HOUSEHOLD GOODS